yodobrin/file-service-sample/README.md

 - Youd storage must not be publicly exposed.
 - All uploads are considered unsafe unless verified.
 - Customer uploads must land on DMZ storage, with minimal, automatic clean up.
+- Use .net6 as programing langauge
+- Use Container Apps as the compute service

 ## File Server

-We provide two main end points, if the client did not create yet a designated container, he can call the `api/SaSToken` this will create a container with GUID as the name, and return a SaS token for that container.
+We provide two main end-points, if the client did not create yet a designated container, he can call the `api/SaSToken` this will create a container with GUID as the name, and return a SaS token for that container.
 It is expected that the client will reuse this container in any consequtive calls.
 It will be implemented a validation for this.

 ### Request